NEW

 Understanding Employee Attrition

-It happens due to natural reasons, such as retirement, resignation, or death, or various factors, like the lack of career growth, inadequate compensation, ineffective management, or toxic work culture.
+As for attrition, it happens due to natural reasons, such as retirement, resignation, death, or various factors, like the lack of career growth, inadequate compensation, ineffective management, or toxic work culture.

 Employee attrition pros